Gan International Airport

-Gan International Airport (GIA) (IATA: GAN, ICAO: VRMG) is an international airport located on the island of Gan in Addu Atoll (previously known as Seenu Atoll) in the island nation of the Maldives.
-As of June 2019, it is one of three international airports in the Maldives.
+Gan International Airport (GIA) (IATA: GAN, ICAO: VRMG) is an international airport located on the island of Gan in Addu Atoll (sometimes known as Seenu Atoll) in the island nation of the Maldives.
+As of June 2024, it is one of five international airports in the Maldives.

 History

-First built by the Royal Navy (RN) for its Fleet Air Arm (FAA), it was subsequently transferred to the Royal Air Force (RAF), becoming Royal Air Force Station Gan, commonly known merely as RAF Gan.
-It was a British military airbase, used as a staging post for RAF aircraft transiting to the Far East during World War II, until 1976.
-The first aircraft, an RAF Westland Walrus biplane landed on the crushed coral runway of Gan on 8 February 1943.
+First built by the Royal Navy (RN) for its Fleet Air Arm (FAA), it was subsequently transferred to the Royal Air Force (RAF), becoming Royal Air Force Station Gan or RAF Gan.
+It was a British military airbase until 1976, used as a staging post for RAF aircraft flying to the Far East during World War II.
+The first aircraft, an RAF Westland Walrus biplane, landed on the crushed coral runway of Gan on 8 February 1943.

-In 1976, the RAF left Gan, having no further need for its facilities, and handed it back to the Maldives government.
-After a period of abandonment, the island and airfield was left to fall into disrepair for many years.
-Funding was subsequently found to develop the island, and it then became a civilian domestic airport.
+In 1976, the RAF left Gan, having no further need for its facilities, and handed it over to the Maldives government.
+The island and airfield was left to fall into disrepair for many years.
+Funding was subsequently found to develop the island, and RAF Gan became a civilian domestic airport.

 Current use

 Gan Airport (in its civilian incarnation) was originally run by the Government of Maldives (GoM), with technical assistance from Maldives Airports Company Limited (MACL) until January 2010.
-In June 2009, a public enterprise by the name of Gan Airport Company Limited (GACL) was established by H.E.
-President Mohamed Nasheed as part of GoM's privatisation policy.
+In June 2009, a public enterprise by the name of Gan Airport Company Limited (GACL) was established by President Mohamed Nasheed as part of GoM's privatization policy.
 GACL took over management of Gan Airport in January 2010.